greenMatting-dev/green-screen-plugin/README.md

 3. Other optimizations.

 Version 4.4
-1. Added a "High-Quality Virtual Camera Module"; outputs images much more detailed than the built-in virtual camera in OBS;
+1. Added a "High-Quality Virtual Camera Module"; outputs images much more detailed than the built-in virtual camera;
 2. Optimized image display details for a more realistic display;
 3. Support for HDYC format;
 4. Other image quality improvements.